gpstar81/GPStar-proton-pack/FLASHING.md

 [https://github.com/robertsonics/WAV-Trigger-Arduino-Serial-Library](https://github.com/robertsonics/WAV-Trigger-Arduino-Serial-Library)

 ## +++ IMPORTANT +++
-Documented on both the Proton Pack and Neutron Wand code at the top of each file, is instructions on modifying the wavTrigger.h file. **You will need to open the wavTrigger.h file and comment out the neccessary #define required for the Proton Pack or Neutrona Wand**
+Documented on both the Proton Pack and Neutron Wand code at the top of each file, is instructions on modifying the wavTrigger.h file. **You will need to open the wavTrigger.h file and comment out the neccessary #define required for the Proton Pack and Neutrona Wand**

-**(see For compiling code on the Arduino Mega or Nano below for more information)**.
+**(see For compiling code on the gpstar Proton Pack and gpstar Neutrona Wand below for more information)**.

 The **wavTrigger.h** file can be located in your `Arduino/Libraries/<wav trigger folder>` (MacOS) or `C:\Arduino\Libraries` (Windows).
 See the special notes below for compiling the sketches for each of the Arduino boards.## For compiling code for the gpstar Proton Pack PCB and gpstar Neutrona Wand PCB:You need to enable `__WT_USE_SERIAL_3__` by uncommenting this line inside the **wavTrigger.h** file.
 Be sure to comment out any other serial class option previously in use.